SU-IST707-SP26/group-project-team2/admin/WORKLOG.md

 - Apply oversampling methods (e.g., SMOTE) to address class imbalance.
 - Test additional classifiers such as XGBoost or Random Forest for better discrimination of diabetic cases.

+## 2026-03-25 – Milestone 5: Advanced Modeling with SMOTE & Ensemble Methods for Diabetes Prediction (Quispe)

+**Context:**
+Improved the baseline diabetes prediction model by addressing class imbalance and replacing KNN with a more robust ensemble method using the BRFSS 2024 dataset.

+**Solution Implemented:**

+- Used the same cleaned BRFSS 2024 dataset and selected health variables from the previous milestone.
+- Performed feature scaling using `StandardScaler` and retained PCA transformation (95% variance).
+- Applied **SMOTE** to the training data to balance the minority class (diabetes cases).
+- Trained an **XGBoost classifier** on the SMOTE-balanced dataset.
+- Evaluated model performance using classification report metrics and ROC-AUC.

+**Impact:**

+- The model achieved **accuracy of 67%**, with significantly improved detection of the diabetic class:
+  - Precision: 0.30
+  - Recall: 0.75
+  - F1-score: 0.43
+- Macro F1-score was **0.60**, indicating better balance across classes.
+- ROC-AUC score reached **0.77**, showing good class separability.

+**Next Steps:**

+- Tune XGBoost hyperparameters to improve precision-recall balance.
+- Adjust classification threshold to reduce false positives.

 ## 2026-03-05 - Milestone 1: Milestone 1: Data Acquisition & Variable Review (Arakkal)